 The roadmap has been updated as one of the new features of Angular 11 on in-progress projects.
 This approach reflects the larger efforts allowing the developers to provide early feedback that are to be incorporated into the final release.

-Angular 11 has fixed the typing for date and number pipe which earlier used to take any type as input.
-In the DateTime, Datapipe will round off the millisecond part to the nearest millisecond provided.
+Angular recent version has fixed the typing for date and number pipe which earlier used to take any type as input.
+In the datetime, datepipe will round off the millisecond part to the nearest millisecond provided.
 The async pipe will not return null anymore as a value for an undefined input.
 This can cause compilation errors which is why it is still a breaking change, however, actually uncovers invalid usages.

 The support for IE 9, 10, and IE mobile in angular 11 is removed.
 They were only deprecated in the version 10 release, but they are discontinued in this version.
 Angular however still supports IE11 as the only version.
 Angular 11 also has removed obsolete API and several functions has been added to its deprecated list.

 In angular 10, the team had got a component to utilize absoluteUrl when working with SSR.
 The Angular 11 stable release needs to have the baseUrl parameter for using useAbsoluteUrl baseUrl that will override the protocol, hostname, and port.